namgo/EvangelionBot1997/README.md

 I feel that this is a good starting place for a python/cloud☁ tutorial.
 Contained here is the source repository and guide for Evangelion Bot.

+titles obtained from epguides.com

 # Does this cost money?
-Google calculator suggests I might be paying a $1USD/mo or so for storage, but doesn't do much to take away from the $300 credit.
+Google calculator suggests I might be paying at most $1USD/mo for storage, but doesn't do much to take away from the $300 credit.

 # How long did this take?
 I broke up the bot into parts, so generate.py should have taken about an hour if I had prepared the fonts ahead of time instead of trying to see what looked best.